sunwxg/my_blog/content/post/Ubuntu-15-10-sunpinying-install.md

 * Logout and Login

-Now you can user `Ctrl + Space` to switch input method between English and Chinese.
+Now you can use `Ctrl + Space` to switch input method between English and Chinese.

 Press `dash` and input `fcitx configration`, open fcitx configration tool to change any parameter for sun pinying, like fuzzy input.